thejordanwood/Web-Accessibility-Checker-HCI584/docs/Developer's Guide.md

 ## Known Issues

-**Major Issues**
-- The application may break when scraping web pages with extensive dynamic content or requiring authentication.
-- The scraper may encounter errors when dealing with complex web page layouts or heavy JavaScript usage.

-**Minor Issues**
 - The application might not handle certain web page structures or non-standard HTML formats effectively.
 - Some web pages may have security measures that prevent the scraper from accessing their content.